 Formation of Promotion Committee

 Promotion reviews for junior tenure-track faculty from assistant professor to associate professor and from associate professor to professor commence with the formation of a promotion committee to review the case.
-The dean, in consultation with the department chair, shall form a promotion committee, normally composed of four faculty members from the department in which the position resides along with one faculty member from another department in the school.
+Promotion committees are not required for promotion to associate professor.
+Promotion committees are recommended for the review for promotion to professor with tenure, or the tenured faculty of the department may serve as a committee of the whole.
+The dean, in consultation with the department chair, forms promotion committees, normally composed of four faculty members from the department in which the position resides along with one faculty member from another department in the school.
 The dean, in consultation with the department chair, shall select one faculty member from the department in which the position will reside to chair the promotion committee.
-The promotion committee shall normally be formed at the end of the academic year preceding the candidate’s penultimate year of the existing appointment.
+Alternatively, contingent on approval by the dean, departments can decide that their senior faculty as a whole serve as a promotion committee.

 Candidate Submissions, Presentations, and Meetings